 1900 to 1930 – Meeting for daily activities, with station positions along the beach

 2030 to 2230 – Shift 1 – Night patrol

 0030 to 0200 – Night Patrol

 0200 to 0400 – Night Patrol

 0400 to 0600 – Patrol to clean up the beach

 0900 – Travel to the beach

-1000 to 12:00 – You will be doing one or two of the following tasks cleaning and maintenance of the turtle project site, tree plantation at the beach or awareness program at the local school or designing pamphlets or distributing printed pamphlets or making awareness wooden boards and placing it at the beach, and promoting the importance of sea turtles in the villages around the beach through paintings and drawings and beach clean-up activities.
+1000 to 12:00 – You will ether be cleaning and maintaining the turtle project site, tree plantation at the beach, teaching environmental awareness at the local school, designing and distributing printed pamphlets, creating informational wooden boards for the beach, promoting the importance of sea turtles in the villages around the beach or beach clean-ups.

 1200 to 1400 – Lunch at the centre